Are Doppler Velocity Measurements Useful for Spinning Radar Odometry?: Introduction

-Further improving the capabilities of spinning radar, Navtech spinning radars have recently made it possible to extract Doppler velocity measurements.
-This follows from the new ability to have a negatively sloped radar signal modulation.
-These Doppler-enabled radar systems, referred to as `spinning Doppler radar', alternate their modulation pattern per azimuth, first increasing it for one azimuth and then decreasing it for a subsequent one.
-However, unlike with automotive radar, Doppler velocities are not directly provided.
-Additionally, automotive radar provides highly accurate Doppler measurements on account of many repeated measurements of the same target \cite{4404963}.
-In contrast, spinning radar only has a small overlap between consecutive azimuths, meaning that at best, a target is present in only two to three measurements per rotation.
-Thus, despite it being theoretically possible to extract Doppler measurements for spinning radar, it is unclear if they are sufficiently good enough to be useful.
-This paper thus aims to answer the question `are Doppler measurements useful for spinning radar navigation?'
+To expand the capabilities of spinning radar, we adopted a `triangular' frequency modulation scheme to allow extraction of Doppler velocity measurements.
+This scheme, as opposed to the typically used `sawtooth' modulation, requires no hardware changes and does not affect the range or angular resolution.
+Our Doppler-enabled radar system, which we refer to as `spinning Doppler radar', alternates its modulation pattern per azimuth, first increasing and then decreasing the frequency between consecutive azimuths.
+This makes it theoretically possible to extract the Doppler velocity of a target.
+However, in contrast to automotive radar, which provides accurate Doppler measurements from many repeated measurements of the same target \cite{4404963}, spinning radar typically has only a $50\%$ overlap between consecutive azimuths.
+This means that a target is present in only two to three measurements per rotation at best.
+Thus, despite triangular modulation making it possible to extract Doppler velocities from spinning radar, it is unclear if they would be usable.
+This paper aims to answer the question: are Doppler measurements useful for spinning radar odometry?